airbusgeo/playground-docs/docs/parsing/parsing.md

-# Parsing OneAtlas Playground Data
+# Parsing Intelligence Playground Data

 The data exported from One Atlas Playground is following a specific file structure due to the way data is exported from the Platform.